Hey, did you ever read the one about why UPS trucks almost never turn left?

 Manual Route Planning Is Error-Prone

 When everything is done manually, mountains of paperwork piles up.
 It’s organized and filed away, then accessed at a later time.
-Mistakes creating the documents, filing them, and storing them are made.
+Mistakes in creating the documents, filing them, and storing them are made.
 Things are overlooked or misinterpreted.
 Human error being what it is, things are also sometimes just recorded incorrectly.
 Think about all the time and energy you and your staff are wasting when a delivery truck driver is doing anything other than making deliveries and servicing customers.

 It’s Also Expensive